FDA-approved medications and more

 The muscle relaxant cyclobenzaprine (Cycloflex and Flexeril) is often used early on in fibromyalgia treatment to relax tense muscles and promote quality sleep.
 Muscle relaxants may also successfully reduce TMJ and other aches and pains associated with fibromyalgia.

 Other Fibromyalgia Medications

-- Over-the-counter options such as non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or aspirin, are not considered effective in treating fibromyalgia's symptoms when taken as a stand-alone medication.
-But when used with another fibromyalgia medication, such an anti-depressant, they may help reduce pain.
+- Over-the-counter options: nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or aspirin, are not considered effective in treating fibromyalgia's symptoms when taken as a stand-alone medication.
+But when used with another fibromyalgia medication, such an antidepressant, they may help reduce pain.

 NSAIDs and acetaminophen (Tylenol) are most useful in treating the "ordinary" pains that accompany fibromyalgia—headaches and menstrual cramps, to name a few.